petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

-For complex cases with lots of tasks and team members, GitHub projects is a nice tool, allowing you to put your tasks into a Kanban board, prioritize them, rate their effort level, and more.
+For complex cases with lots of tasks and team members, GitHub projects is a nice tool, allowing you to put your tasks into a Kanban board or table, prioritize them, rate their effort level, and more.

 The LaTeX `todonotes` extension can also work nicely,